-- 1. Satisfy the general admission requirements for the School of Graduate Studies and the specific requirements for acceptance in the Special Education Graduate Studies Program. - 2.
-Possess an overall cumulative grade point average (GPA) of 3.0.
+1. Satisfy the general admission requirements for the School of Graduate Studies and the specific requirements for acceptance in the Special Education Graduate Studies Program.

+- 2. Possess an overall cumulative grade point average (GPA) of 3.0.
 A maximum of two Cs is permissible.
-A "C minus" is not acceptable.

-- 3. Successful completion of the 5-day field experience (forms provided).
-This must include the completion of 5 full days of observation under the supervision of a special education teacher (PK-8) (for Special Education Certification [PK-8]) OR a special education teacher (7-12) (for Special Education Certification [7-12]).
+A "C minus" is not acceptable. - 3.
+Successful completion of the 10-day field experience (forms provided).
+This must include the completion of 5 full days of participation in an Early Childhood general education classroom (PK-4) and 5 full days of participation under the supervision of a special education teacher (PK-8).
 (Prior experience can be accepted with approval of the Graduate Program Coordinator.) - 4.
 Submit the results from a current tuberculosis screening administered within the last two years. - 5.
 Possess professional liability insurance.
 The policy shall be a minimum of \$1,000,000.00 per claim and \$3,000,000.00 aggregate.
 Two available sources for university students include, but are not limited to: 1) PSEA, or b) own personal policy. - 6.
 Obtain current background clearances: Act 34 (Request for Criminal Record Check), Act 151 (Child Abuse History Clearance), and Act 114 (Federal Criminal History Record).
 Clearances are current if provided within one year of the date issued on the form.
 Any clearance with an infraction will trigger a "Program Review Counseling Session" by the College of Education.